ocaml/ocaml/release-info/introduction.md

   * stable set of features
   * bug fixes very welcome
   * documentation PRs still accepted
-  * aimed to early adopters: opam library authors should be able to test their libraries at this point.
+  * intended for early adopters: opam library authors should be able to test their libraries at this point.

 - `rc` releases: